 - Make sure that the Metrics Engine was configured to use HTTPS or both HTTP and HTTPS. - Make sure the Identity Broker is installed and configured with the create-initialbroker-config tool, and that the Identity Broker Console web application was installed.
-See To Configure the Identity Broker. - Either install a new Data Store or identify an existing Data Store to act as the Identity Broker's user store.
-See To Install the Identity Data Store.
-See To Configure the Identity Broker for steps to configure the Data Store as a user store. - Verify access to the Identity Broker Console at https://<host:port>/broker-console and log in as the administrative user. - Click the Metrics link in the Identity Broker Console.
+See To Configure the Identity Broker. - Verify access to the Identity Broker Console at https://<host:port>/broker-console and log in as the administrative user. - Click the Metrics link in the Identity Broker Console.
 A page with empty charts will display until the Metrics Engine is configured and data is generated.